basarat/algorithms/src/palindrome/README.md

 }
 ```

 * We create a set to keep track of our unmatched characters.
 * We go through each character in the string
 * If it is in the current unmatched, then great, we can delete it as it is now matched.
 * If it isn't we simply add it.
 * After we have gone through all the characters we simply check the count of the entries
 * And the characters of the string can form a palindrome if the count is 0 or 1.

+***Select the implementation***
+This implementation simply loops through the characters of a string and does a linear amount of work in each iteration.
+Therefore its runtime is of the order n where n is the number of characters in the string.